 Once smart home devices are linked to the Home Hub and categorised in a 'room', you can ask Home Hub to turn down the lights in the kitchen, show you the front door (if you have a Nest Hello), turn up the temperature, show you the kids' bedroom, and so on.
 As you would expect, Nest devices are better integrated than third-party devices in that you don't need to tell Home Hub the specific device name.
 But third-party devices work well too: you'll just have to say, "show me the Netatmo camera view" instead of just "show me the living room" when using voice.

 Unlike Amazon, Google Home Hub also offers YouTube access, with six months of the Premium subscription included with purchase.
 It's an ideal pairing and a current loss for Amazon for sure (although Show does offer a browser-based semi workaround).

 - Works with Android, iOS, Mac, Windows and Chromebook

 - Google Assistant

-The choice now is down to which system you're invested in: Amazon Alexa (not found here: go see Echo Show) or Google Assistant (as built-in here), the main two voice control assistants fighting for smart home dominance.
+As we've lightly touched upon, the choice now is down to which system you're invested in: Amazon Alexa (not found here: go see Echo Show) or Google Assistant (as built-in on the Home Hub)?
+These main two voice-control assistants are fighting for smart home dominance.

-The Google Home Hub makes perfect sense following the company's acquisition of Nest.
+Hub makes perfect sense following the company's acquisition of Nest too.
 With a wider portfolio of connected products available to buy, having a hub to control everything from is a logical next step.